Request Private Consultation

 What is the single best investment watch?

-For most buyers, a steel Rolex Cosmograph Daytona — its multi-year waitlist and universal demand keep it trading well above retail.
-But "best" depends on budget and taste: the Patek Nautilus offers a higher ceiling, the Omega Speedmaster a lower-downside entry.
-None are guaranteed; buy a reference you would happily wear regardless of resale.
+For most buyers, a steel Rolex Cosmograph Daytona is the strongest choice.
+Its multi-year waitlist and universal demand keep it trading well above retail.
+But "best" depends on budget and taste: the Patek Nautilus offers a higher ceiling, while the Omega Speedmaster offers a lower-downside entry.
+None are guaranteed.
+Buy a reference you would happily wear regardless of resale.

 Do investment watches actually make money?

-A small set has, historically — scarce steel sports references from Rolex, Patek and AP have traded at or above retail.
-But the average luxury watch loses value at resale, the market is cyclical (prices fell 30–40% from the 2022 peak), and fees and authentication eat into gains.
+A small set has made money historically.
+Scarce steel sports references from Rolex, Patek and AP have traded at or above retail.
+But the average luxury watch loses value at resale, the market is cyclical (prices fell 30–40% from the 2022 peak), and fees and authentication reduce gains.
 Treat watches as a passion first and a store of value second.

 Are Rolex watches a better investment than Patek Philippe?

 They serve different budgets.
 Steel Rolex sports models are the most liquid and accessible, holding at or above retail.
-Patek Philippe — especially the Nautilus — has a higher appreciation ceiling but a much higher entry price and thinner liquidity.
-Both are far more resilient than the average luxury watch; the right one depends on budget and how easily you need to sell.
+Patek Philippe, especially the Nautilus, has a higher appreciation ceiling but a much higher entry price and thinner liquidity.
+Both are more resilient than the average luxury watch.
+The right one depends on your budget and how easily you need to sell.

 How many watches should you own as investments?

-There's no rule, but concentration in two or three genuinely scarce, liquid references usually beats a wide spread of mediocre ones.
-The watches that hold value are a small minority, so a focused collection of the right pieces — bought to wear, in full sets — is more resilient than volume.
+There is no fixed rule, but two or three genuinely scarce, liquid references usually perform better than many mediocre ones.
+Only a small minority of watches hold value.
+A focused collection of pieces bought to wear and kept as full sets is more resilient than a large collection.
 Diversify the rest of your wealth elsewhere.

 Sources & further reading: secondary-market trackers (WatchCharts, Subdial) and auction results for price history; Knight Frank Luxury Investment Index.
-Indicative figures only — verify against current closed sales.
+Figures are indicative only.
+Verify them against current closed sales.
 See also are luxury watches a good investment?, the most expensive watches, Rolex vs Omega, and luxury watch advisory.

 Watches